skade/yakshav.es/_sources/the-transactional-nature-of-contributions.md

 Our core problem is that for a long time, we've accepted this kind of contribution without question.
 That means we got people _used_ to this being valid reasons to contribute without any kind of longer investment or caring about their cost.
 This leads to the absurd situation that when _asked_ for the their cost, projects can often not account for them, not even the slightest.
 Another problem is that we often accepted _barter deals_ to dodge money - e.g. hardware to test.
 The problem is that this a) keeps you inflexible and b) congratulations, you now have hardware to manage.
 And - to paraphrase Douglas Adams again - the hardware wasn't unhappy, it was the people.
 And... we conveniently dodged the uncomfortable money topic.

 Money has the large advantage of being _flexible_ and _under your control_.
 You can buy food _and_ other conveninces from it, a problem that modern processor development as not solved yet (the nutrition value of processors is pretty terrible).

 But this also means that we often haven't modeled what _value_ we bring when we accept these contributions.
 And that's our entry-point into a discussion.

 Especially corporate contributors are interested in multiple things: reducing their own organisational load (which incurs cost), freeing their own resources (which otherwise incurs costs, often opportunity costs) and enabling future business.
 Any argument on why you can improve those axes is well rooted.
 Be aware that engineers, often up to and including CTOs often don't think along those lines.
-You want to talk to people with budget powers.
+You want to talk to people with budget powers - people who know what the value of a transaction is.
 Find ways to connect them to your work (e.g. by sending a monthly update on the work they funded - a small page).

 Only even discuss deals with a money component (rare exceptions exist).
 Again, money means _value, (your) flexibility, appreciation and commitment_.
 Send people away that don't want to discuss on those terms, they are not serious.
 Deflect anything that tries to argue over internal problems on the contributing side: that's their problem to solve.